Esk

 Esk faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.0%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 9.2%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.8%).
-Vocational credentials are prevalent, with 42.1% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (32.2%).
-Education pursuit is active among 21.1% of the population, with 8.1% in primary education, 7.5% in secondary education, and 1.7% pursuing tertiary education.
+Vocational credentials are prevalent, with 42.1% of residents aged 15+ holding them - advanced diplomas at 9.9% and certificates at 32.2%.
+A total of 21.1% of the population is actively engaged in formal education, including 8.1% in primary, 7.5% in secondary, and 1.7% in tertiary education.

 A substantial 21.1% of the population actively pursues formal education.
 This includes 8.1% in primary education, 7.5% in secondary education, and 1.7% pursuing tertiary education.